pemo88uk/WordCountAPI/README.txt

 1. Open a terminal or command prompt.

-2. Navigate to the project root folder (the one containing foler 'wordCountAPI' and 'README.txt'):
+2. Navigate to the project root folder (the one containing folder 'wordCountAPI' and file 'README.txt'):

     cd path\to\your\wordCountAPI